Germany's election campaigning kicks off in parliament – DW – 11/13/2024

 Tax relief, economic development, child benefit increases, the extension of the Deutschland-Ticket monthly public transport pass — those are just four of around 100 draft laws that have got stuck in the legislature since Olaf Scholz's coalition collapsed last week.
 The chancellor's government has been left high and dry now that his Social Democrats (SPD) and Greens no longer have a parliamentary majority after the Free Democrats (FDP) left the coalition.

-Addressing the Bundestag on Wednesday, Scholz confirmed that he would pave the way for new elections by calling a confidence vote on December 16.
+Addressing the Bundestag, Germany's lower house of parliament, on Wednesday, Scholz confirmed that he would pave the way for new elections by calling a confidence vote on December 16.
 Subsequently, the German president will dissolve parliament, with February 23 now set as the election date.

 CDU/CSU do not want to be a 'substitute'